Algpym26/Porfolio/README.md

 ## credits

-to my awosome instructors Jaime and Austin
+to my awsome instructors Jaime and Austin
 (hope to get extra credits for mention them! lol)